-- 2. Respondent signed a land use restriction agreement (LURA) regarding the Property.
-The LURA was effective March 6, 1997, and filed of record at Volume 13041, Page 0323 of the Official Public Records of Real Property of Travis County, Texas (Records). - 3.
+- Respondent signed a Land Use Restriction Agreement (LURA) regarding the Property.
+The LURA was effective July 30, 1999, and filed of record at Document Number 990158161, of the Official Public Records of Real Property of Bexar County, Texas (Records), as amended by a First Amendment to Land Use Restriction Agreement executed to be effective May 18, 2001, and filed of record at Document Number 20010094876 in the Records. - 3.
 Respondent is subject to the regulatory authority of TDHCA.

-Compliance Violations:
+Compliance Violations1: